Message for Readers

 In all, 2025 has been a mostly positive year on most dimensions.
 Readers can read my 2023 update and 2024 update to get more context.

-In 2025, I traveled about 88 days with the highlight being the family trip to Nepal, Jiuzhaigou and the couple trip to Alaska.
+In 2025, I traveled about 88 days with the highlight being the family trips to Nepal, Jiuzhaigou, Japan and the couple trips to Alaska, Shanghai & Xiamen.

 Children wise, 2 in university, one in IB and one in primary 5.
 All are doing fine school and health wise.
 Likewise Shao Ning and I are in good health and generally happy.
 The above 2 statements are short but are already huge blessings that are prerequisites for leading a good life.

-AngelCentral continued its activities and as predicted last year, the ecosystem is still at bottom with just a few green shoots of fund raising and secondary exits.
+AngelCentral continued its activities and as predicted mid year, the ecosystem is still at bottom with mostly down rounds and just a few green shoots of fund raising and secondary exits.

 The one big down item is linked to above.
 Many startups face big stress as they are still unable to turn profitable and/or raise more capital and/or get an exit.
 And we are very disappointed to see some founders make poor decisions or unethical decisions or self serving moves when facing large business challenge.
 It’s this disappointment in human nature that is the biggest source of unhappiness.